shaoweilin/shaoweilin.github.io/_posts/2020-10-23-machine-learning-with-relative-information.md

 so we may apply stochastic approximation techniques with $$F = dG/d\theta$$.

-Applying stochastic optimization to relative entropy minimization, we may let
+Applying stochastic optimization to relative information minimization, we may let

 $$\displaystyle G = \log \frac{dP_\theta}{dM}$$

 where $$P_\theta$$ and $$M$$ were defined above for stochastic gradients.
 As a result, we get a proof that the stochastic gradient algorithm is consistent, i.e. the parameter updates $$\theta_n$$ tend to the true parameter $$\theta^*$$.
 Stronger results may be attained if the model distributions $$P_\theta$$ satisfy additional regularity conditions.

-## How do we frame variational inference in terms of relative entropy?
+## How do we frame variational inference in terms of relative information?

 A latent variable is a random variable for which we have no data.
 A latent variable model is a statistical model $$\{P_\theta\}$$ with some observed variable $$X$$ and some latent variable $$Z$$.
 The marginal distribution of $$X$$ is given by the integral